colmap/colmap/doc/faq.rst

 COLMAP supports two types of surface reconstruction algorithms.
 Poisson surface reconstruction [kazhdan2013]_ and graph-cut based surface extraction from a Delaunay triangulation.
-Poisson surface reconstruction typically requires an outlier-free input point cloud and it often produces bad surfaces in the presence of outliers or large holes in the input data.
-The Delaunay triangulation based meshing algorithm is robust to outliers and in general more scalable to large datasets than the Poisson algorithm, but it usually produces less smooth surfaces.
+Poisson surface reconstruction typically requires an almost outlier-free input point cloud and it often produces bad surfaces in the presence of outliers or large holes in the input data.
+The Delaunay triangulation based meshing algorithm is more robust to outliers and in general more scalable to large datasets than the Poisson algorithm, but it usually produces less smooth surfaces.
 Furthermore, the Delaunay based meshing can be applied to sparse and dense reconstruction results.
+To increase the smoothness of the surface as a post-processing step, you could use Laplacian smoothing, as e.g. implemented in Meshlab.

 Note that the two algorithms can also be combined by first running the Delaunay meshing to robustly filter outliers from the sparse or dense point cloud and